abshekh/sapient-week1-git-demo/README.md

 1. Stage changes: `git add <file-name>`
 1. Commit the changes: `git commit -m "some message"`
 1. Push on the origin (remote repo): `git push --set-upstream origin master`
+1. Check the branch you are on: `git branch`
+1. Create a new branch from the current branch: `git branch <branch-name>`
+1. Switch to a branch: `git checkout <branch-name>`
+1. Create a new branch and switch to it: `git checkout -b <branch-name>`